ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Sampling on a single time step is not representative of how tax documents are compiled.
 #.
 In reality, there are other dependents that live outside of the home.
 This can include divorced parents, college students, elderly parents, etc. These relationships are not modeled and oversimplifed in this data.
 #.
 There are additional people who file taxes that are not included, mainly those living abroad, and those who have died in the past year.
 #.
 The system for having the head of household claim all dependents does not work well for complex family structures.
 To see this, imagine two siblings living together with their spouses and children.
 In the current model, one person will claim all of the children as dependents, when more accurately, each sibling would claim their children only.
 This is a limitation of our model.
+Also, the other married couple would not file jointly since our model would not identify them as spouses.
 #.
 As the reference person in a household is random, they might not be the one who should be claiming dependents.
 #.
 Not everyone files income taxes who are meant to.
 This might be modeled either in the above step of W2 and 1099, in this step, or both.
+#.
+Currently mailing addresses are the same as home addresses.
+This is not true, especially for rural populations.
+We plan to add this to the model later.